Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives.
-It does not state prerequisites, such as needing an existing filter, nor does it exclude situations where create or get would be more appropriate.
-The agent must infer usage solely from the tool name.
+The description provides no guidance on when to use this tool versus alternatives, nor does it mention prerequisites or exclusions.
+Agents must infer usage from the tool name and sibling context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.